Kenny Rogers: Early career

-In a recording career dating back to the 1950s, Rogers moved from teenage rock and roll through psychedelic rock to become a country-pop crossover artist of the 1970s and 1980s.
+In a recording career dating back to the 1950s, Rogers moved from teenager rock and roll through psychedelic rock to become a country-pop crossover artist of the 1970s and 1980s.
 He had a minor solo hit in 1957 called "That Crazy Feeling".
 After sales slowed down, Rogers joined a jazz group called the Bobby Doyle Three, who were frequently hired by clubs due to their fan following.
 The group recorded for Columbia Records.
 They disbanded in 1965, and a 1966 jazzy rock single Rogers recorded for Mercury Records, called "Here's That Rainy Day", failed.
-Rogers also worked as a producer, writer and session musician for other performers, including country artists Mickey Gilley and Eddy Arnold.
+Rogers also worked as a producer, writer, and session musician for other performers, including country artists Mickey Gilley and Eddy Arnold.
 In 1966, he joined the New Christy Minstrels as a singer and double bass player.

 Feeling that the Minstrels were not offering the success they wanted, Rogers and fellow members Mike Settle, Terry Williams, and Thelma Camacho left the group.
 They formed the First Edition in 1967 (later renamed "Kenny Rogers and the First Edition").
 They were later joined by Kin Vassy.
-They chalked up a string of hits on both the pop and country charts, including "Just Dropped In (To See What Condition My Condition Was In)" (Rogers doing lead vocals and bass—and famously used in the dream sequence of the Coen brothers' The Big Lebowski), "But You Know I Love You", "Ruby, Don't Take Your Love to Town", "Tell It All, Brother", "Reuben James", and "Something's Burning".
+They chalked up a string of hits on both the pop and country charts, including "Just Dropped In (To See What Condition My Condition Was In)" (Rogers doing lead vocals and bass — and used in the dream sequence of the Coen brothers' The Big Lebowski), "But You Know I Love You", "Ruby, Don't Take Your Love to Town", "Tell It All, Brother", "Reuben James", and "Something's Burning".

 When the First Edition disbanded in 1976, Rogers launched his solo career.
 He soon developed a more middle-of-the-road sound that sold to both pop and country audiences.
-He charted more than 60 top 40 hit singles (including two number ones—"Lady" and "Islands in the Stream").
+He charted more than 60 top-40 hit singles (including two number ones—"Lady" and "Islands in the Stream").
 His music has been featured in top-selling movie soundtracks, such as Convoy, Urban Cowboy, and The Big Lebowski.